 The University has developed a COVID-19 Dashboard, which it updates weekly.
 The University reset the numbers to begin fresh with the Spring semester.
 Additionally, the page has a link to the Department of Health page so you can see reported cases in the region.
 (Updated January 25, 2021)

 Where can I get current and accurate information about COVID-19 at Virginia Tech?

-The university recently launched the COVID-19 call center, also known as the COVID-19 Hotline, to help all members of the university community get information and answers on matters related to the university’s response to the COVID-19 pandemic.
+The university has continued manning its COVID-19 call center, also known as the COVID-19 Hotline, to help all members of the university community get information and answers on matters related to the university’s response to the COVID-19 pandemic.
 The number is 540-231-7600.

 Can I get a COVID-19 test from Schiffert Health Center if I am in Blacksburg?

-- Voluntary testing for students, faculty, and staff will occur Jan.
-5-8 and Jan.
-11-15, and then daily (Monday through Friday) from Jan.
-25 through May 7.
+- Voluntary testing for students, faculty, and staff will occur daily (Monday through Friday) through May 7.

-- Schiffert Health Center testing began Jan.
-4 and will continue through May 14, for all symptomatic students and students who have been contact-traced or have a known exposure.
+- Schiffert Health Center testing will continue through May 14, for all symptomatic students and students who have been contact-traced or have a known exposure.